vamshidhar-thonti/React/README.md

   - To use any of the state data, just use `{this.state.propertyName}`.
 - HTML in an react app is called JSX, its just an extension of HTML that can be written in js files within a react app.
 - All JSX elements supports the event handlers similar to that of HTML elements.
 Like `onClick, onChange... etc`.
 - React only re-renders the Component if it finds any change in the object reference.
 It doesn't re-render if the object's data is just re-assigned (i.e., the reference of the object remains unchanged).
-To accomplish this, react provides a built method `this.setState({property: 'newValue'})`.
-This makes sure to update the state with new object reference, which then forces the react to re-render the component with the updated values.
+To accomplish this, react provides a built method `this.setState({property: 'newValue'});`.
+This makes sure to update the state with new object reference, which then forces the react to re-render the component with the updated values. setState() method does shallow merging of the object.
+- While shallow merging, always make sure the data type is the same as the previous one.
+- `setState()` is an asynchronous method.
+Remember that the sequential execution doesn't happen.
+- Along with `setState()` taking the object as an argument, it can also take 2 callback functions as arguments.
+  1. The first callback function gives 2 parameters `state` (current state of the component) and `props`.
+This callback function returns the new object.
+  2. The second callback function is **optional**.
+It executes only after the completion of the first call function and the state got updated successfully.
+  - ```javascript
+    this.setState(
+      (state, props) => {
+        // state - current state object of the component (optional argument)
+        // props - **Yet to be discussed (optional argument) UPDATE IT** return {
+          property1: "value1",
+          property2: "value2",
+        };
+      },
+      () => {
+        // This callback function executes only after the state is successfully updated (optional) console.log(this.state);
+      }
+    );
+    ```
+- It is important to mention the `key` attribute on react JSX element so that react can uniquely identify the specific element and re-render it.
+The key's value should be unique from the rest of the similar elements.

+## Single Page Applications (SPA)

+- Previously for each route there used to be different html, css, js files which has to be rendered by the browser each time user requests for it.
+As it has to fetch all the relevant files, render and then display on the UI, it takes some time and is not so efficient.
+- So to overcome that problem we have SPAs.
+React apps are SPAs.
+Here on the initial request the files (which also includes react framework) will be fetched but when a new route is needed the same page will be re-rendered with new components (React takes care of this process of removing, updating and adding components to the page).
+This way it is efficient to load the pages while making very few calls to the server.
+- Always use `curly braces {}` to include javascript code.

+## React Lifecycle methods

+- `ComponentDidMount()`: This method gets invoked when the component is placed on the DOM.
+- MORE TO BE ADDED HERE

+## Optimizations

+- If the function remains same, prefer defining it rather than using it as anonymous callback functions.
+It doesn't show any effect with an app having one or two such anonymous callback functions but it does impact when the number grows.
+- Leverage js advanced concepts to make code look clean and efficient.
+Like using de-structuring, array methods like map, filter... etc